What is a "Fluorescent Light" application?

-There are several issues that users of fluorescent lights endure.
+There are several problems with fluorescent lighting.
 Although the cost of the lamps themselves is very low, maintenance and performance issues often arise over time.
 Fluorescent lighting is designed to operate for a certain amount of time, each time it is turned on, and thus fluorescent tubes tend to have shorter lifetimes.
 The more frequently they are activated, the shorter the lifetime of the lamp.
 Fluorescent lamps are also susceptible to temperature fluctuations and under-perform in colder temperatures.

-For a 4ft fluorescent light, tube wattage typically ranges from 28 watts to 40 watts, and a 8ft lamp typically operates at 96 watts.
-It is common for fluorescent light fixture applications to utilize between 2 to 4 lamps per fixture, total approximately 160 watts to 112 watts for 4ft lamp fixtures and 192 watts for 8ft lamp fixtures.
-Operating these types of lamps can easily cost up to $200 in electricity costs alone, per fixture per year.
+For a four foot fluorescent light, tube wattage typically ranges from 28 watts to 40 watts, and an eight foot lamp typically operates at 96 watts.
+It is common for fluorescent light fixture applications to utilize between two to four lamps per fixture, totaling approximately 160 watts to 112 watts for four foot lamp fixtures and 192 watts for eight foot lamp fixtures.
+Operating these types of lamps can easily cost up to $200 in electricity costs alone, per fixture, per year.

-The performance of fluorescent lights can vary based on the TYPE of lamp (T12 Bulb, T8 Bulb, T5 Bulb, etc).
-CCT (Correlated Color Temperature) and CRI (Color Rendering Index) can also vary amount different manufacturers of these lamps.
-Ultimately the performance of a fluorescent light fixture degrades significantly over time, and considering that most fluorescent lamps operate in multi-lamp fixtures, what you are left with is an interior lighting fixture whose performance in dependent on how it is operated by a individual user, and the ability of individual components (the lamps and ballasts within the actual fixture) to maintain their peak performance.
+The performance of fluorescent lights can vary based on the TYPE of lamp (T12 bulb, T8 bulb, T5 bulb, etc.).
+CCT (correlated color temperature) and CRI (color rendering index) can also vary from different manufacturers of these lamps.
+Ultimately the performance of a fluorescent light fixture degrades significantly over time, and considering that most fluorescent lamps operate in multi-lamp fixtures, what you are left with is an interior lighting fixture whose performance is dependent on how it is operated by an individual user, and the ability of individual components (the lamps and ballasts within the actual fixture) to maintain their peak performance.
 If a single lamp ceases to function properly within a multi-lamp fixture, the performance of the whole fixture is negatively affected.

-LED replacements for fluorescent tubes, also described as LED tubes, T8 LED, or LED Linear Lamps, provide a range of benefits over conventional fluorescent lighting.
-As we discussed previously, the way LED’s operate provides inherent advantages over fluorescent light fixtures.
-The quality of LED Fluorescent tube replacements has increased dramatically over the past few years and as a result, LED T8s are adaptable to a wide range of existing fluorescent lighting applications.
+LED replacements for fluorescent tubes, also described as LED tubes, T8 LED, or LED linear lamps, provide a range of benefits over conventional fluorescent lighting.
+The way LEDs operate provides inherent advantages over fluorescent light fixtures.
+The quality of LED fluorescent tube replacements have increased dramatically over the past few years and as a result, LED T8s are adaptable to a wide range of existing fluorescent lighting applications.
 This adaptability is a key benefit of LED tubes.
-Often the biggest question when it comes to LED fluorescent replacements is whether to utilize a LED tube within an existing fixture, or to install a new integrated LED fixture.
+Often the biggest question when it comes to LED fluorescent replacements is whether to utilize an LED tube within an existing fixture, or to install a new integrated LED fixture.
 Ultimately that decision is driven by the customer, and their expectations and constraints as they pertain to budget and desired performance.

-4ft LED tube wattage typically ranges from 12 watts to 20 watts, resulting in a 40%-60% percent reduction in energy consumption.
-The LED Lamp wattage range is so dramatic due to the need to adapt to the many different applications of fluorescent lighting.
-It is common for indoor LED fluorescent lamp applications utilize between 2 to 4 lamps per fixture.
-By using LED Fluorescent Tube replacements in these fixtures, it is possible to save up to $2,692 per year for a room currently using fluorescent light fixtures.
+Four foot LED tube wattage typically ranges from 12 watts to 20 watts, resulting in a 40%-60% percent reduction in energy consumption.
+The LED lamp wattage range is so dramatic due to the need to adapt to the many different applications of fluorescent lighting.
+It is common for indoor LED fluorescent lamp applications to utilize between two and four lamps per fixture.
+By using LED fluorescent tube replacements in these fixtures, it is possible to save up to $2,692 per year for a room currently using fluorescent light fixtures.

-Moving on to the way LED Lamps “DISTRIBUTE” light.
-As a result of the Multi-Point design, LED fluorescent lamp replacements often provide a very EVENLY distributed light pattern.
-The result, in regards to LED vs Fluorescent, is a more even foot candle distribution from the LED conversion.
-In addition to the even distribution of light, LEDs are available in a range of color temperatures, and as a result provide a range of options to increase the visual perception of “brightness”.
+Moving on to the way LED lamps “DISTRIBUTE” light, as a result of the multi-point design, LED fluorescent lamp replacements often provide a very evenly distributed light pattern.
+The result, in regards to LED versus fluorescent, is a more even foot candle distribution from the LED conversion.
+In addition to the even distribution of light, LEDs are available in a range of color temperatures, and as a result provide a range of options to increase the visual perception of “brightness."

-The first step is to speak with a LED lighting solutions provider or LED Lighting Company that is manufacturer neutral.
+The first step is to speak with an LED lighting solutions provider or LED lighting company that is manufacturer-neutral.
 Why this approach as opposed to the company you may have used for the past several years?
-Unless that company has a focus on providing LED Lamps and Light Fixtures, it is unlikely that will have the performance focused mentality that is required to obtain the desired results of a LED indoor lighting project for your fluorescent light fixture applications.
-A crucial Step in any LED project is understanding that LEDs are NOT a commodity.
-Prior decades consisted of building facility managers and owners evaluating options for Commercial LED Lighting, Industrial LED Lighting or LED recessed lighting purely on cost, assuming that all of the lighting options in consideration were equal in quality.
-This is not case with LED Fluorescent tube replacement options.
+Unless that company has a focus on providing LED lamps and light fixtures, it is unlikely that they will have the performance-focused mentality that is required to obtain the desired results of an LED indoor lighting project for your fluorescent light fixture applications.
+A crucial step in any LED project is understanding that LEDs are NOT a commodity.
+Prior decades consisted of building facility managers and owners evaluating options for commercial LED lighting, industrial LED lighting, or LED recessed lighting purely on cost, assuming that all of the lighting options in consideration were equal in quality.
+This is not case with LED fluorescent tube replacement options.